aaronNgu/WebScraper/README.md

 # pre-requisite to run the project?
 1. Python : the program is written in python
-2. Beautiful Soup
-   .to install Beautiful Soup:
-   run "easy_install bs4" or "pip install bs4"
+2. Beautiful Soup.
+To install Beautiful Soup: run "easy_install bs4" or "pip install bs4"